Queen Mary Futures

 - Living in an area of low participation in higher education, defined as POLAR4 quintiles 1 and 2 (check your POLAR4 quintile here), OR

-- Living in an area of disadvantage, defined as IMD quintiles 1 and 2 (check your IMD quintile here)
+- Living in an area of disadvantage, defined as IMD deciles 1, 2, 3 and 4 (check your IMD decile here)

 If you're unsure of your neighbourhood status, we encourage you to submit an application so that we can assess on your behalf.
 All applications will be checked for eligibility.

-Students who participate in the Queen Mary Futures programme are expected to attend for the duration of the 4-week ‘core’ programme in October/November 2021, and to complete the online careers module.
+Students who participate in the Queen Mary Futures programme are expected to attend for the duration of the 4-week programme in February/March 2022, and to complete the online careers module.

-Attendance at the celebration event in Spring 2022 is strongly encouraged, but optional.
+Attendance at a celebration event in Spring 2022 is strongly encouraged, but optional.

-*The core programme will take place after school/college on 4 consecutive Wednesdays in Autumn 2021, and a celebration event will be scheduled for Spring/Summer 2022.
+**The core programme will take place after school/college on 4 consecutive Wednesday (Science and Engineering subjects) and Thursday (Humanities and Social Sciences subjects) from 23 Feb - 17 March 2022, and a celebration event will be scheduled for Spring/Summer 2022.